codegard1/blackjack/README.md

 * [node-shuffle](https://github.com/codegard1/node-shuffle) (forked)

 #### Project Status as of 10/27/2017
-* The Dealer can now play for itself, allowing a single human player to
+* The Dealer can now play for itself, allowing a single human player to compete against a simple algorithm
 * Endgame conditions are now handled more or less as expected
 * Game options are now sequestered in a panel
 * Extraneous UI elements have been hidden from the game table by default